Comparison & Guides

 The Ayurvedic Daily Eating Rhythm

 • Morning (6-8 AM): Light, warm breakfast suited to body type.
-Kapha types may skip or have just warm water with honey.
+Kapha types may skip or just sip warm water with honey.
 Vata and Pitta types benefit from eating.

 • After sunset: Ideally, no eating.
 The digestive fire naturally wanes as darkness falls.

-This traditional pattern creates a natural eating window of roughly 11-12 hours (7 AM to 7 PM) with the heaviest meal in the middle -- a framework that has notable overlap with moderate IF protocols.
+This traditional pattern creates a natural eating window of roughly 11-12 hours (7 AM to 7 PM) with the heaviest meal in the middle.
+That has notable overlap with moderate IF protocols.

 Why Ayurveda Insists on Midday as the Main Meal

 Modern IF practitioners often eat their largest meal in the evening, within their eating window.
-Ayurveda would disagree with this approach.
+Ayurveda would disagree.

 The Charaka Samhita explains that Agni follows the sun's cycle.
-Eating a heavy dinner when digestive fire is naturally low may lead to incomplete digestion, Ama formation, sluggish mornings, and weight gain -- regardless of whether it falls within a fasting window.
+Eating a heavy dinner when digestive fire is naturally low can lead to incomplete digestion, Ama formation, sluggish mornings, and weight gain.
+Regardless of whether the meal falls within a fasting window.

-This is a crucial distinction: it is not just when you eat, but how your meals are distributed within the eating window that matters.
+This is the key distinction.
+It is not just when you eat, but how your meals are distributed within the eating window that matters.

 Where IF and Ayurveda Agree